Conflicts of Interest and Disclosure Policy

 The purpose of this Policy is not to prohibit all Transactions that present conflicts of interest.
 Rather, this Policy sets forth general procedures and specific rules to permit the Foundation to effectively analyze and manage conflicts of interest in order to prevent outside interests from improperly influencing Transactions.
 That said, the appearance of a conflict is at times as important as the reality, and an apparent conflict may also be subject to the general procedures and specific rules contained in this Policy.
 The Foundation reserves the right to amend and/or supplement this Policy at any time.

-As there can be many areas of uncertainty in identifying, considering and managing conflicts of interest, individuals should contact the Executive Vice President, Chief Operating Officer, General Counsel and Secretary (the "COO/GC") with any questions regarding the Policy or its application to a particular Transaction or relationship.
+As there can be many areas of uncertainty in identifying, considering and managing conflicts of interest, individuals should contact the Acting General Counsel and Secretary (the "GC") with any questions regarding the Policy or its application to a particular Transaction or relationship.

 The following is a glossary of important terms that will be used in the remaining Sections of this Policy.